WICG/sanitizer-api/comparison.md

    * `KEEP_CONTENT`
    * `IN_PLACE`

-DOMPurify hooks: (without equivalent in this proposal)
+DOMPurify hooks: (without equivalent in the current proposal)
 * `beforeSanitizeElements`
 * `uponSanitizeElement  // No 's' - called for every element`
 * `afterSanitizeElements`